-9. Habitat Creation, Enhancement and Beneficial Use of Dredged Material
+9. Habitat Enhancement and Beneficial Use

-USACE is committed to beneficially using the dredged material that would be generated as a result of implementing the Recommended Plan and has been conducting several large-scale environmental programs in the NY/NJ Harbor that focus on improving shallow, aquatic habitat through the beneficial use of dredged material.

-These improvements, which will enhance inter-tidal and sub-tidal habitat functions, contribute to increased production of benthic assemblages, shellfish and finfish populations, and subsequent increases in resident and migratory fish species that rely on the Harbor.
+The USACE has been conducting several large-scale environmental programs in the NY/NJ Harbor that focus on improving shallow, aquatic habitat through the beneficial use of dredged material.
+These habitat enhancement and beneficial use projects will yield water quality improvements, which will enhance inter-tidal and sub-tidal habitat functions, contribute to increased production of benthic assemblages, shellfish and finfish populations, and subsequent increases in resident and migratory fish species that rely on the Harbor.
 Examples of past projects resulting from the Navigation program are highlighted below.
-It is anticipated that the HDCI navigation project may implement similar projects:
+It is anticipated that the HDCI navigation project will implement similar projects: